MattB859/MS2-Space-Attack-game/README.md

     ### Frameworks, Libraries & Programs Used

     1. [Google Fonts:](https://fonts.google.com/)
-    -  Google fonts were used to import 'Merienda' 'Volkhov' and 'Open Sans' font as a link in the html page header which is used on all pages throughout the website.
+    -  Google fonts were used to import 'Press Start 2P' font for the page header which is used throughout the website.
     1. [Git:](https://git-scm.com/)
     -  Git was used for version control by utilizing the Gitpod terminal to commit to Git and Puch to GitHub.
     1. [GitHub:](https://github.com/)